 Q. How many schools are in the area and what is required?

-A. Anchorage schools include numerous Elementary schools (Kindergarten - Grade 6), middle schools (Grades 7 - 8) and high schools (Grades 9 - 12), as well as the University of Alaska Anchorage Campus (UAA), and Alaska Pacific University (APU).
+A. Anchorage schools include numerous Elementary schools (Kindergarten - Grade 5 or 6 depending on the school), middle schools (Grades 6–8 or 7-8 depending on the school) and high schools (Grades 9-12), as well as the University of Alaska Anchorage Campus (UAA), and Alaska Pacific University (APU).
 Satellite campuses from other universities are also located in Anchorage.
-You and your dependants will qualify for “resident” tuition fees.
+You and your dependents will qualify for “resident” tuition fees.